 Defining the terms of a transfer

-In order to facilitate automated straight through processing, STIP schemes want to minimise the likelihood that payment requests will be rejected by creditor Fis.
+In order to facilitate automated straight through processing, IPFI schemes want to minimise the likelihood that payment requests will be rejected by creditor FIs.
 One way in which they do this is by insisting that the terms of all actions which create financial obligations should be agreed between the parties before the action is executed.

 Purpose: to define the terms under which an action which creates a financial obligation can be executed.